The prompt: Today’s topic is Change the World. (Thanks, Kim of Texting my Pancreas for the topic.)

 |Continue to bolus against a stubborn high for most of the day.||Sheesh.|

 It’s difficult to convey the squirrely nature of diabetes to people who don’t live with it every day.
 The best-laid plans often deliver uncertain results.
 And yet, my first 5k was rewarding and fun.
 Diabetes didn’t spoil it.
-I may not know for sure what was going on yesterday, but I know I’ll apply what I learned to my next 5k.
-In general, this is how I try to approach to diabetes.
+I may not know for sure what was going on yesterday, but I’ll make some adjustments and try another 5k.

 - Diabetes is tough, so I look for tools to help manage it more easily.